meyersonj/normalize/README.md

 * inkscape
 * and probably some other stuff

-Ideally eventually we version freeze all these os-level reqs. into a docker image, the current set is slow and generally non-repeatable.
+Ideally eventually we version freeze all these os-level reqs. into a docker image, the current setup is slow and generally non-repeatable as we move across OSs/users.

 on a Mac you can try a _make_ target to install some of these - no promises
 ```